 CCCC depends on the support of everyone who attends the CCCC Convention.
 Program participants must register online when they accept their role in the program.

 Proposals can be reviewed prior to final submission by online coaches (former Stage 1 and 2 CCCC proposal reviewers).
 Review does not guarantee acceptance but is intended to enhance submissions.
-To qualify, your proposal must be submitted online by May 1, 2020.
-Follow prompts within the online proposal system to request a coach.
+To qualify, you must request a coach by April 30, 2022, by emailing CCCCevents@ncte.org.

 No Multiple Speaking Roles Policy